-To help us get a better feel for these design elements, Feathered Friends provided us with a Flicker 20 Nano Down Quilt Sleeping Bag review unit.
+To help us get a better feel for these design elements, Feathered Friends sent us with a Flicker 20 Down Quilt Sleeping Bag review unit.
 Our gear testers promptly took it backpacking into Oregon’s Eagle Cap Wilderness area.

 Here is what we learned.

-Feathered Friends Flicker 20 Nano Down Quilt Sleeping Bag Review
+Feathered Friends Flicker 20 Down Quilt Sleeping Bag Review

 Feathered Friends is a small company based in Seattle, Washington that takes great pride in using high quality materials to produce some of the best down-based sleeping bags, quilts, and jackets.
 Their down is Responsible Down Standard (RDS) certified, which basically means it comes from ethically treated geese.

 Next, the company chooses several different types of fabric, looking for blends of durability, weight and feel they can transform into different versions of their products.
-The Nano version of the Flicker we tested uses Schoeller NanoSphere 20 denier water-resistant, breathable fabric.
-It feels great on bare skin, plus it’s surprisingly durable and lightweight.
+The ‘Nano’ version of the Flicker we tested used Schoeller NanoSphere 20 denier water-resistant, breathable fabric.

-The combination of high quality down and light fabric make the Flicker series ultralight.
-The wide and long version weighs 1 lb.
-14 oz while the regular, non-wide version weighs just 1 lb 12 oz.
-Basically, if you’re above average in size at all, we recommend going with the long-wide version to give you extra versatility because the 2-ounce difference could be worth it someday — even if you’re interested in cutting weight from your pack.
+As for sizing, if you’re above average in size at all, we recommend going with the wide-long versions to give you extra versatility.
+They only weigh about 2-ounces more but increase your coverage and/or sprawl room if you zip it up.
+It’s worth it to us even when we’re looking at cutting weight from our packs.
 Either way, any down sleeping bag or quilt that weighs less than 2 pounds is generally a great backpacking sleeping bag — and the Flicker is a great bag, no doubt about that.

 In case you’re wondering, some of the company’s materials are sourced from around the world, but Feathered Friends manufactures their products in the United States — and somehow keeps its pricing competitive at the same time.
 Obviously we appreciate that.